Millard Powers

 Avery Millard Powers III (born December 24, 1965) is an American musician, songwriter, record producer, and Grammy-nominated recording engineer.
 While a student at the University of North Carolina at Greensboro in the 1980s, he collaborated with fellow student Ben Folds and with Alabama-based singer-songwriter Owsley, both of which he continued to work with as a musician and as a producer for the next several decades.
-Since 2005 he has played bass guitar in the band Counting Crows.
+Since 2005, he has played bass guitar in the band Counting Crows.

 Career

 Early history

 Powers studied piano for six years, and played trumpet in his middle school and high school bands for five years.
-He went on to study Guitar Performance and Communications at University of North Carolina at Greensboro.
+He went on to study guitar performance and communications at University of North Carolina at Greensboro.

 Majosha

 Majosha was a band formed around early 1988 with Ben Folds on bass, Powers on guitar, and Dave Rich on drums.
 They played their first show at Duke University's Battle of the Bands in 1988 and won.
-Majosha released an EP, Party Night: Five Songs About Jesus in 1988, which contained four tracks, and none of which were about Jesus.
+Majosha released an EP, Party Night: Five Songs About Jesus in 1988, which contained four tracks, none of which were about Jesus.
 After gaining popularity, they released their first album, Shut Up and Listen to Majosha in 1989.
 Around the same time, they did a dance mix of Get That Bug which was released in Japan.
 The band's label was Fresh Avery Records.
 All tracks were produced by Folds and Powers.